saboyagustavo/responsive-web-design/css-grid/grid-challenges.md

 > - [x] Divide the Grid Into an Area Template
 > - [x] Place Items in Grid Areas Using the grid-area Property
 > - [x] Use grid-area Without Creating an Areas Template
+> - [x] Reduce Repetition Using the repeat Function